 Yes it’s a legit way to earn a small income, but are you willing to settle for $1 or $2 an hour?
 Or do you think your time is worth more than that?
 Some people are okay with making a small income online because they’re not trying to make a living doing it, they’re just a fun way to pass the time.

-If making a small extra income online is your goal then also check out Swagbucks, Inbox Pays, and Cash Crate which are “get-paid-to” websites that let you earn some cash for doing fun tasks like surfing the web, watching videos, playing games, and much more.
+If making a small extra income online is your goal then also check out my Top “Get-Paid-To” Sites which are websites that let you earn some extra pocket cash for doing fun tasks like surfing the web, watching videos, playing games, and much more.

 If you’re looking for a more serious type of income then come visit my Top Work At Home Recommendation where you’ll be shown on how to build a website and create a monthly income of $1000 or more from it.